surgiie/console/README.md

 ### Run Task With Spinner/Loader

 **Note** - This requires terminal to support escape sequence and the PCNTL extenion is required.
+When running on windows or the extension is not enabled, will attempt to fallback to the `task` function as provided by `nunomaduro/laravel-console-task`.

 ```php